top of page

 Lower Eastside, Manhattan

-NB Wing Wong on Bowery specializes in Cantonese cuisine.
-Every week, the team prepares hundreds of meals for our Elders, including popular dishes such as non-spicy mapo tofu and soy sauce chicken with Napa cabbage.
+NB Wing Wong on Bowery specializes in Cantonese cuisine, and each week, their team prepares hundreds of meals for our elders.
+Some of their popular dishes include non-spicy mapo tofu and soy sauce chicken with Napa cabbage

 NB Wing Wong